 Most known is as mentioned Jesus and his disciples, or Buddha and his disciples.
 But it can also happen in a monastery, for example around Francis of Assisi, Hildegard von Bingen, or around Socrates and his students.

 The teaching can also happen in dreams.
-Below I will explain the importance of this (in my article Paranormal Phenomena seen in Relation with Mystical Experiences, you can read about how signs from Eternity are coming to the individual in symbolic form).
+Below I will explain the importance of this (in my free ebook, The Runes of Rold Forest, you can read about how signs from Eternity are coming to the individual in symbolic form).

 The crown chakra allows for us to taste flickering oneness and be able to experience awareness outside of ourselves.
 It is the pivot point between the Ego in physical form and the Divine.